ava-labs/hypersdk/README.md

 ## Examples
 ### Beginner: `tokenvm`
-We created the [`tokenvm`](./examples/tokenvm) to showcase how to use the `hypersdk` in a familiar application (on-chain token minting and token trading).
+We created the [`tokenvm`](./examples/tokenvm) to showcase how to use the `hypersdk` in an application most readers are already familiar with, token minting and token trading.
+The `tokenvm` lets anyone create any asset, mint more of their asset, modify the metadata of their asset (if they reveal some info), and burn their asset.
+Additionally, there is an embedded on-chain exchange that allows anyone to create orders and fill (partial) orders of anyone else.
+To make this example easy to play with, the `tokenvm` also bundles a powerful CLI tool and serves RPC requests for trades out of an in-memory order book it maintains by syncing blocks.
+If you are interested in the intersection of exchanges and blockchains, it is definitely worth a read (the logic for filling orders is < 100 lines of code!).

 To ensure the `hypersdk` stays reliable as we optimize and evolve the codebase, we also run E2E tests in the `tokenvm` on each PR to the `hypersdk` core modules.

 ### Expert: `indexvm`
-While the `tokenvm` is familiar and straightforward, the [`indexvm`](https://github.com/ava-labs/indexvm) is the opposite.
+The [`indexvm`](https://github.com/ava-labs/indexvm) is much more complex than the `tokenvm` (more elaborate mechanisms and a new use case you may not be familiar with).
 It was built during the design of the `hypersdk` to test out the limits of the abstractions for building complex on-chain mechanisms.
 We recommend taking a look at this `hypervm` once you already have familiarity with the `hypersdk` to gain an even deeper understanding of how you can build a complex runtime on top of the `hypersdk`.

 The `indexvm` is dedicated to increasing the usefulness of the world's